Rishitsinha25/rishitsinha-demo/README.md

 # rishitsinha-demo
-This is my first Git reprosity
+This is my first Git repository